edmondtam1/launch_school_170/README.md

-# Ruby networking exercises and content management system
+# Ruby networking and content management system

 This repository contains exercises related to networking with Ruby.
 Topics covered include: